Lito Pimentel

-Joselito Pimentel (born May 27, 1963), known professionally as Lito Pimentel, is a Filipino film and television actor.
-His uncle is the late game show host Pepe Pimentel.
+Joselito Pimentel, known professionally as Lito Pimentel, is a Filipino film and television actor.
+He is the nephew of the late game show host Pepe Pimentel.

 Early life and career

 Pimentel's career began in the early 1980s when talent manager and entertainment columnist Alfie Lorenzo discovered and added him to Lorenzo's stable of talents, The Liberty Boys.

-Pimentel appeared in movies such as Moral (1982) starring Lorna Tolentino, Broken Marriage (1983) starring Vilma Santos, Clarizza (1986) with Sarsi Emmanuelle, Lord, Bakit Ako Pa?
+Pimentel appeared in films such as Moral (1982) starring Lorna Tolentino, Broken Marriage (1983) starring Vilma Santos, Clarizza (1986) with Sarsi Emmanuelle, Lord, Bakit Ako Pa?
 (1988) starring Snooky Serna, and Lover's Delight (1990) with Alma Moreno and Joey Marquez.

-From being a character actor, Lito transitioned into TV hosting via the GMA Network noontime show "Lunch Date" in 1988.
+From being a character actor, Pimentel transitioned into TV hosting via the GMA Network noontime show Lunch Date in 1988.
 He won over a mass fan base with his comic timing and street-smart approach.
 In 1991, he left the show for another hosting gig in the Sunday game show Family Kuwarta o Kahon where he got to work with his uncle Pepe Pimentel.

-He won the Best Supporting Actor Gawad Urian Award for the movie Kapag Napagod Ang Puso (1988).
+He won the Best Supporting Actor Gawad Urian Award for the film Kapag Napagod ang Puso (1988).